Flag of Scotland

 Forestry and Land Scotland Logo

-It's an expanse of lakes & wooded peaks with a large visitor center, popular for hill walking & cycling, alright, but more on that in a minute.
+You can 'Enjoy iconic views of sparkling lochs, wooded hills and rugged mountains...', alright, but more on that in a minute.
 First things first, how the heck do you get here?

 Simple.
-Fill up on Liz MacGregor's shortbread in Aberfoyle then take the Duke's Pass north out of the village where this stretch of the A821 is one of the most scenic drives in Scotland, scratch that the UK, scratch that the world!
+Fill up on Liz MacGregor's, or Maggie's, shortbread in Aberfoyle then take the Duke's Pass north out of the village where this stretch of the A821 is one of the most scenic drives in Scotland, scratch that the UK, scratch that the world!

-After about a mile you'll come across what was once known as the David Marshall Lodge, named after the chairman of the charitable trust that funded its construction.
+About a mile on you'll come across what was once known as the David Marshall Lodge, named after the chairman of the charitable trust that funded its construction.

 They've since dropped the 'Dave' but the Lodge Forest Visitor Centre is still the main source of information for the Queen Elizabeth Forest Park.